gbmhunter/MHal/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
-v2.2.0.0  2014-09-23 Add .travis.yml file and build image to README, closes #6.
-v2.1.0.0  2014-09-23 Added the 'Gpio::SetDriveMode()' method and implementation for the PSoC platform, closes #5.
+v2.2.1.0  2014-09-23 Fixed Makefile so that hopefully TravisCI will build properly. v2.2.0.0  2014-09-23 Add .travis.yml file and build image to README, closes #6. v2.1.0.0  2014-09-23 Added the 'Gpio::SetDriveMode()' method and implementation for the PSoC platform, closes #5.
 Updated URL in Makefile. v2.0.0.0  2014-09-15 Added hardware abstraction layer for a ADC, closes #2.
 Wrapped all code in the MbeddedNinja namespace, closes #3.
 Dropped the Hal prefix on code files and classes, as it is not needed, closes #4.